chrismahony/processing_piplines_bluebear/README.md

-# My Analysis Project
+# Bulk and scRNAseq processing piplines- Croft lab- UoB (using BlueBear HPC)

-Welcome to my analysis project!
-This repository includes workflows for various analyses.
+This repository includes workflows for various analyses with easy work flows to follow and insctructions to run.

+Just select the type of analysis you need to do: